derekburgess/jaws/README.md

 `docker run --name captures -p 7474:7474 -p 7687:7687 --detach jaws-neodbms`

-If you plan to run the Hugging Face models on your local machine that is it, you can skip the next step and run jaws-guide for the rest of the instructions and commend overview.
+If you plan to run the Hugging Face models on your local machine that is it, you can skip the next step and run jaws-guide for the rest of the instructions and command overview.

 ### JAWS Compute Docker Container